cloudfour/contentstack-import/README.md

 1. Run `npm run prep` to build new data files
 1. Double-check that article reference fields point to NON *IMPORT versions
 1. `npm run import`
-1. Consider updating the references in CS to REMOVE *_import_testing options
+1. Consider updating the references in CS to REMOVE \*\_import_testing options

+## NOTES

-NOTE: Lots of vague errors in the console are normal.
+Lots of vague errors in the console are normal.
 Usual suspects:

 ```
 error: Success file was not found at: /Users/emerson/Code/contentstack-import/_backup_841/mapper/entries/en-us/juice_article/success.json